The Ultimate Guide to Getting Started with WordPress in 2022

 Make Sure You Are Visible to Search Engines

 The first thing you need to do is to allow Google to index your WordPress site.
-Even though in most cases WordPress sets this up correctly on its own during install, checking if things are in order can never hurt.
+Even though in most cases WordPress sets this up correctly on its own during installation, checking if things are in order can never hurt.
 Here is how to do that:

 - Log in to your wp-admin Dashboard